thma/thma.github.io/posts/2020-11-15-using-hakyll-with-github-pages.md

 Now your Hakyll site should be visible under your GitHub Pages URL!

+## View the source

-The source code for my site lies under [LambdaBlog](https://github.com/thma/LambdaBlog) GitHub project.
+The source code for this blog post lies under my [thma.github.io](https://github.com/thma/thma.github.io) GitHub project.
-I've adopted the composeconference css from the great [Katy Chuangs Hakyll CSS Garden](http://katychuang.com/hakyll-cssgarden/gallery/).
+I've adopted the composeconference css from [Katy Chuangs great Hakyll CSS Garden](http://katychuang.com/hakyll-cssgarden/gallery/) and tweaked it a little bit to look more like GitHub markdown style and to provide some basic responsive design.

 ## Update Nov.
 24th 2020

-The Hakyll project has just accepted my pull request for the Using Hakyll with GitHub Pages tutorial.
+The Hakyll project has just accepted my pull request for the Using Hakyll with GitHub Pages tutorial, which updates the text according to the findings presented in this post.

 The amended version will thus be online shortly, rendering this blog entry kind of obsolete...